petros-d/docs/docs/runtime-release-notes.md

 ### Bug Fixes

-- Fixed an issue where a custom S3 logging hook prevented users from using S3 hooks to create a custom XCom backend
+- Fixed an issue where a custom S3 logging hook prevented users from creating a custom XCom backend with S3 hooks

 ## Astronomer Runtime 4.0.4